Twins vs. Phillies Player Props Betting Odds

-Player props are listed for Carlos Correa and Bryson Stott, among others, when the Minnesota Twins visit the Philadelphia Phillies at Citizens Bank Park on Saturday at 6:05 PM ET.
+Those looking to place a player prop wager can find odds for Bryson Stott, Carlos Correa and others in the Philadelphia Phillies-Minnesota Twins matchup at Citizens Bank Park on Sunday at 1:35 PM ET.

 Bet on this matchup or its props with BetMGM!